kayakr/codeclub/README.md

 * How to Code(Chapter 2 and 3)
 * Learn to Program with Scratch (book)
 * Dash and Dot Robot

+## HTML and CSS
+* https://popcode.org/ *interactive HTML, CSS, and JS in a single page*

 ## Intermediate
 * Code.org:Hour of Code *specify examples*